How to Engrave a Necklace Yourself – 5 Easy Methods

 • Computer with CAD/CAM software

-• Cutting/engraving milling cutters (diamond-coated or carbide)
+• Cutting/engraving bits (diamond-coated or carbide)

-Step 1: Create the engraving design
+Step 1: Create the Engraving Design

-Step 2: Setting up the machine
+Step 2: Set Up the Machine

-Use software simulation to check the toolpath and avoid errors.
+Use software simulation to check the tool path and avoid errors.

-Step 4: Start engraving
+Step 4: Start Engraving

-Step 5: Finishing and Cleaning
+Step 5: Finish and Clean

-Advantages & disadvantages of engraving with a jewelry CNC machine
+Advantages & Disadvantages of Engraving with a Jewelry CNC Machine

 Advantages: